 What's not to like?
-Well, if you can handle the Samsung Galaxy S10 Plus size, it's our No. 1 pick thanks to its extra battery life, bigger screen and better performance for gaming – and the price hike isn't so terrible.
+Well, if you can handle the Samsung Galaxy S10 Plus size, it's our No. 1 pick thanks to its extra battery life, bigger screen and better performance as a gaming phone – and the price hike isn't so terrible.
 And if you're considering the S10 to save money or want a smaller screen, the better value is in the 5.8-inch S10e.
 Samsung has the best phones for 2019 (so far), but its biggest competition is none other than Samsung.

 Samsung Galaxy S10 release date and price

 CPU: Octa-core chipset

 Rear camera: 16MP + 12MP + 12MP

 Front camera: 10MP

 The Samsung Galaxy S10 release date was Friday, March 8 and it was announced on February 20, with pre-orders opening right away in some countries.
 In the US, Galaxy S10 pre-orders started on February 21.